Blemming/PoE-newleague/README.md

 1. The vastiri desert get wp and craft -> Do side quest defeat the mummies -> Get storm blade
 1. tp to town turn in quests -> wp back to vastiri desert -> The oasis, kill SHakari tp town
 1. Wp back to the vastiri desert -> The foothills (normally north)
-1. The foothills get wp, go in to boiling lake -> Go through kill the basiliks get craft
+1. The foothills get wp, go in to boiling lake -> -> kill the basiliks get craft
 1. TP to town, wp to the foothills -> get the Calendar of fortune quest item -> The tunnels
 1. The tunnels do the **trial** get crafting  -> get wp -> The quarry
 1. The quarry, get crafting and wp in middle go north => the refinery, kill general , get quest item Trarthan Powder